 In this series, they showed a resolve and killer instinct that wasn't always there in the regular season.

-"The main thing is to focus in and know what this team is capable of," Wall said.
+"The main thing is to focus in and knowing what this team is capable of," Wall said.
 "I just give a lot of credit to my teammates and the coaching staff and the great game plan and making adjustments and committing ourselves to play on every given night."

 "I am proud of this team," Noah said.
 "I am proud of the way we competed all year.
 We dealt with a lot.
 Whenever a season is over it is always tough."

 NOTES: The Wizards outrebounded the Bulls 49-43 overall and 15-8 in the fourth quarter. ...
-Nene declined comment about his suspension at the Wizards' shootaround, saying, "I don't want to talk about that." ...
+Nene declined to comment about his suspension at the Wizards' shootaround, saying, "I don't want to talk about that." ...
 Gibson on his injury: "Real painful.
 I got to see what they (the medical staff) say tomorrow."